Translational Omics Program

 However, researchers across the field of exome sequencing report findings about new variations in scientific publications and collect it in databases every day.
 Consequently, any patient's diagnosis of VUS could — at any time — be reclassified by emerging findings, turning previously unresolved tests into diagnostic answers.

 Due to the high number of unsolved cases, manual re-analysis is unrealistic; no clinical lab is known to be routinely performing this task.
-However, the Mayo Clinic Center for Individualized Medicine is using an automated bioinformatics system that identifies new findings in three of the major genetic databases (ClinVar, HGMD and OMIM).
+However, the Mayo Clinic Center for Individualized Medicine's Re-Analysis of Negative WES (RENEW) project is using an automated bioinformatics system that identifies new findings in three of the major genetic databases — ClinVar, the Human Gene Mutation Database and Online Mendelian Inheritance in Man.

 Researchers then use this information to automatically re-annotate genomic data from undiagnosed patients and identify test results warranting further review.
 Using additional filters that account for the inheritance pattern and population frequency of a given disease, they can focus on relevant information and re-analyze inconclusive tests in minutes.